org-metaeffekt/metaeffekt-bom-essentials/README.md

 *Background:
 The term Manufacturing Bill of Materials (MBOM) is defined in early ANSI/ISA-95 (IEC 62264-1 Models and Terminology).
-Recently the term Hardware Bill of Materials (HBOM) is used commonly.
+Recently the term Hardware Bill of Materials (HBOM) is used more commonly.
 See also [CISA - A HBOM Framework for Supply Chain Risk Management](https://www.cisa.gov/resources-tools/resources/hardware-bill-materials-hbom-framework-supply-chain-risk-management).*

 ## SBOM Essentials